AlexTiTanium/DirCommander/README.md

 The DirCommander it is simple lib for fast manipulating file system.

-I was crated it for code generation purposes, but it good for others tasks.
+I was created it for code generation purposes, but it good for others tasks.

 How to use:
 ================================